rabittowong/simple-treemap/README.md

 This project was written by Rabitto Wong.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

-## Requirement
+## Objective

-In this task, you are required to create a website that accepts user input and generates simple treemap.
+This website accepts user input and generates simple treemap.
 The height of all items in the treemap are assumed to be same.
 The user can input items by Json string or table format.

 ## Development server